What we do and why

 What impact does our work have

-We are involved in technical education and the promotion of science and technology for youngsters because the lack of skilled personell in STEM is severe in Germany. research of german federation of employers like 'BDA', 'BDI', 'Gesamtmetall' and 'MINT Zukunft schaffen' have shown that 2016 there is a lack of over 170.000 skilled workers in the STEM area.
-25% more than 2015, 70% more than in early 2014.*
+We are involved in technical education and the promotion of science and technology for youngsters because there may be a lack of about 500,000 professionals in the area of Information and Communication Technologies (ICT) in 2020 in the EU.* Another research conducted by german federations of employers like 'BDA', 'BDI', 'Gesamtmetall' and 'MINT Zukunft schaffen' has shown that in 2016 there was a lack of over 170.000 skilled workers in the STEM area in Germany.
+25% more than 2015, 70% more than in early 2014.**

 Professional orientation starts in Kindergarten today and the non-profit HANDS on TECHNOLOGY and it´s educational programs facilitate kids and youngsters 21st century key skills on an early stage.
 We would like to encourage the participants to start a vocational training or studies in STEM (Science, Technology, Engineering and Maths).